LambdaSchool/Sprint-Challenge--Security-Theory/security/README.md

 you should consider (and a few examples of each) include:

 - Attack surface (what tech/situation exposes them, e.g. systems they use, places they go)
+    - Wifi hotspots where people can sniff packets
+    - Downloading infected programs
+    - Not updating software
+    - Not changing password every few months
 - Adversaries (who may be interested in compromising their security, e.g. criminals, pranksters)
+    - Hackers
+    - Someone who wants revenge

 - Attack vectors (specifically how they may be compromised, e.g. password theft/cracking, surveillance)

+- Password may be taken from keyloggers
+- Important files taken by a MITM attack

 - Mitigations (what can be done to reduce the risk, e.g. 2-factor auth, encryption)

+- SSH
+- Password Manager
+- Update all programs/software(including laptop or pc)

 Write a summary of the overall situation as if you were going to send it as a professional email to explain it to a coworker.
 Please turn in a file